Graphically Structured Diffusion Models: Experiments

 Three of our problems contain permutation invariances exploitable by embedding-sharing.
-Our sorting model is invariant to the order of $\rvu$, Sudoku to various row/column permutations, and BCMF to the permutations of any of the plate indices in \cref{fig:bmf_translation}.
-We see in \cref{fig:sorting_ablation} that incorporating these invariances with EE gives much faster training than using independent embeddings.
-Even without specifying the invariances, AE can be used to obtain most of the benefit.
-The same story can be seen in \cref{fig:sudoku_correct} for Sudoku.
-All of our results for BCMF use EE, and we emphasise that the results showing generalization with respect to problem dimensions would not be possible without embedding sharing.
+Our sorting model is invariant to permutations of $j$ (the ordering of $\rvu$).
+Sudoku is invariant to various permutations although EE was only able to capture a simple invariance by sharing embeddings between nodes that are within both the same row and the same block.
+BCMF is invariant to permutations of all plate indices in \cref{fig:bmf_translation}.
+We see in \cref{fig:training_plots} that incorporating these invariances with EE always gives faster training than using IE. Even without specifying the invariances, AE can be used to obtain most of the benefit.
+For Sudoku AE outperforms IE, which may be due to AE's natural encoding of spatial information.
+Additionally, our results on generalization past the training dimensions in \cref{app:unconditional_bmf} are only possible with the embedding-sharing enabled by EE.

+Also note that all results shown so far are for the infinite data regime, where we create data cheaply and on-the-fly during training.
+We show in \cref{app:data-efficiency} that our innovations are even more helpful when the number of training examples is restricted.

-\subsection{Robustness to choice of graphical model}
+\subsection{Robustness to Choice of Graphical Model}